ssm123ssm/mailer/README.md

 ### [This is the app hosted on heroku](https://mailer-ssm.herokuapp.com)

+### You don't even have to expose your email address in the form!

 If you are a front-end web designer and you have forms in your website, you have to add back-end logic and admin panels to view the data submitted through that form.